-Over a quarter-century has passed, but SMI’s passion to serve its thousands of members remains.
-Additional strategies and tools have been — and continue to be — added.
-The SMI Handbook is in its sixth edition, with over 100,000 copies in print.
+More than a quarter-century has passed, but SMI's passion to serve its thousands of members remains.
+Additional strategies and tools have been (and continue to be) added.
+The SMI Handbook is in its 6th edition, with over 100,000 copies in print.
 SMI Advisory Services now offers five mutual funds to meet the needs of those who prefer to delegate the day-to-day management of their portfolios.

-While much has changed at SMI over the past quarter century, one thing has remained the same—a mission to help individuals invest successfully and apply biblical principles to all aspects of their financial life so they will experience the joy of:
+While much has changed at SMI over the past 27 years, one thing has remained the same — a mission to help individuals invest successfully and apply biblical principles to all aspects of their financial life so they will experience the joy of:

 – providing well for their family (1 Timothy 5:8), and